Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 I will continue to update my project with new questions to allow my users to play frequently.
 I also have future development plans which I have listed below.

 **Future Development plans**

+- As my game expands I will Merge all my js files into one, as well as all my css files.
+This will ensure that my game loading stays efficient and creates the best user experience for my user.

 - Create different levels of difficulty;